BansheeMediaPlayer/BansheeMediaPlayer.github.io/contribute/index.markdown

 ### Write Extensions

 Banshee is extremely extensible, in fact most of the functionality in Banshee is implemented as extensions.
-Apart from official extensions, we also maintain Banshee Community Extensions hosted on Gitorious.
+Apart from official extensions, we also maintain Banshee Community Extensions hosted on GitHub.
 Learn more about [extending Banshee](/contribute/write-extensions/).